Objective

 Collaborators

-Javier Robles, Rose Greenblatt (Rutgers School of Arts and Sciences) • Vincent Javet and Han Yan with students of the Spring 2023 Construction II Course at the Department of Landscape Architecture; Meredith Taylor (Rutgers School of Biological and Environmental Sciences) • Douglass Discovery Program Interns — all with the AIR Collaborative (Anette Freytag, Jackie Thaw, Kristin O’Brassill-Kulfan and Julia M. Ritter for the Research Council Grant)
+Javier Robles, Rose Greenblatt (Rutgers School of Arts and Sciences) • Vincent Javet and Han Yan with students of the Spring 2023 Construction II Course at the Department of Landscape Architecture; Meredith Taylor (Rutgers School of Biological and Environmental Sciences) • Douglass Discovery Program Interns • Rutgers Adult Autism Center (Courtney Butler and team) • Rutgers Psychology Child Development Center (Jennifer Manuola and team) — All with AIR Collaborative (Anette Freytag, Jackie Thaw, Kristin O’Brassill-Kulfan and Julia M. Ritter for the Research Council Grant)

 Support